YoungFoodStamps/krunker.io-script-hack-aimbot/README.md

 # TROUBLE SHOOTING

 ## DO NOT SPAM ISSUES, if you have issues or questions regarding this project, email me at nicenoscopedave@gmail.com or open an issue feel free to make pull reqeusts.

+# DO NOT PRETEND YOU MADE IT (GOES TO ALL FORKERS) ELSE YOU WILL LOOK LIKE AN IDIOT!!!
+PEOPLE KNOW THAT WHEN ITS OBVIOUS